bacebu4/cobertura/README.md

 # Cobertura Reporter

 A Cobertura reporter for `node:test`.
-Primarily was created in order to support GitLab's [Test coverage visualization](https://docs.gitlab.com/ee/ci/testing/test_coverage_visualization.html)
+Primarily was created in order to support GitLab's [Test coverage visualization](https://docs.gitlab.com/ee/ci/testing/test_coverage_visualization.html).

+Also you can see the reporter in action in [this GitLab repo](https://gitlab.com/bacebu4/cobertura-test/-/merge_requests/1/diffs).

 ## Installation